Principle of legality in French criminal law: Constitutional force

 The concept of punishment for offenses has its origins in France in the Declaration of the Rights of Man, article 8.
 The Declaration is recognized in the Preamble to the French Constitution, and is invested with constitutional power, due to the 1971 Liberty of Association decision of the Constitutional Council, which said:

 The Constitutional Council stated that it follows from these provisions that the legislator is obliged to define the offences in terms sufficiently clear and precise to exclude arbitrariness.

-The legislative application of the principle is found in Article 111-3 of the Penal Code which states:
+The legislative application of the principle is found in Article 111-3 of the Criminal code which states:

 Division of authority

 The legal framework established by the Revolution put the parlement in charge of all three types of offenses, but this later changed.
-Now the parliament retains control of the two most serious types of offense, crimes and délits, but contraventions have become a regulatory matter handled by the executive, as discussed in the first chapter of the code, article 111-2.
+Now the parliament retains control of the two most serious types of offense, crimes and délits, but contraventions have become a regulatory matter handled by the executive, as discussed in the first chapter of the code, article 111–2.